 But if you drank like I did, perhaps you have blackout stories of your own.

 It wasn't until I finally got sober that I learned what blackout drinking truly is.
-You're so ossified that although you are nearly fully conscious, your brain has become incapable of storing some or all of what is going on around you.
+You are so ossified that although you are nearly fully conscious, your brain has become incapable of storing some or all of what is going on around you.
 No memories formed.
-Nothing to remember, no matter how conscious you may appear at the time to yourself and to others.
+Nothing to remember, no matter how conscious you may appear to have been at the time to yourself and to others.

 By now, I don't have to tell you that I'm not trying to show you what a fool that guy was.
 I'm describing the kind of guy I became.